civican/legisinfo/42-1/bills/C-23/bill_text.md

   **(1)** Neither a preclearance officer nor a border services officer is permitted to conduct a search under any of sections `21` to `23` of a person of the opposite sex.
 If no such officer of the same sex as the person is available, the officer may authorize any suitable person of the same sex to conduct the search.

   **(2)** A preclearance officer or border services officer may authorize a person of the same sex as the traveller being searched to observe a search under any of sections `21` to `23` that is conducted by the officer.

+### Section 26.1

+Regardless of any applicable recourse, a traveller may, in a prescribed manner, inform the Canadian senior officials of the Preclearance Consultative Group established under the Agreement of any situation referred to in sections 22, 23 and 24, subsection 31(2) and section 32 of this Act.

 ### Preclearance Perimeter